sumedhpatil675/Blind_Code/word-break.md

 ### 2. Dynamic Programming (Top-Down)
 - **Time complexity**: O(n * m * t)
-- **Space complexity**: O(n)

-Where:
   - n is the length of the string s
   - m is the number of words in wordDict
   - t is the maximum length of any word in wordDict
+- **Space complexity**: O(n)
+  - n is the length of the string s (memoization array size)

 #### Python
 ```python